Skip to content

 Documentation Convention

-In public documentation, we strive to adhere to consistent principles to maintain a coherent structure for describing our products.
+Our team uses this public documentation to build our products.
+It serves as a single source of truth to ensure consistent implementation across different platforms.
+We strive to adhere to consistent principles to maintain a coherent structure.
 Work on the convention is still ongoing.

 Check before publishing